hphelion/documentation/commercial/commercial.glossary.md

 :     A bootable machine, previously saved by a user.

 ###Volume Operations### {#Volume}
-:     The HP OpenStack service that provides volume management in cloud environments.
+:     The HP Helion OpenStack service that provides volume management in cloud environments.
 Also known as [Cinder](#Cinder).

 ###VSA cluster### {#VSAcluster}
 :    An architecture that includes multiple ESXi hosts and provides shared datastores that are connected to all hosts in the datacenter.
 See also [Virtual Storage Appliance](#VSA).